International Westminster Bank: Associated companies

 International Westminster Bank was an integral part of NatWest Group's international banking division, which also comprised a number of overseas subsidiary and associated undertakings.

 National Westminster Bank USA was formed in 1983 from the 1978 acquisition of the National Bank of North America.
 Following the 1988 acquisition of First Jersey National Bank, National Westminster Bancorp was formed as a US holding company for National Westminster Bank USA and National Westminster Bank NJ.
 In 1995, the subsidiaries were amalgamated into NatWest Bank, N.A.
 The Bancorp business was sold to Fleet Financial Group in 1996.
 National Westminster Bank of Canada was formed in 1982, providing domestic and international banking services through its branches in Montreal, Toronto, Calgary and Vancouver.
 The Canadian operation was sold to HSBC Bank Canada in 1998.

 National Westminster (Hong Kong) Limited was formed in 1974, providing short and medium term loans in Hong Kong dollars and foreign currencies, foreign exchange and deposit taking facilities.
 The bank's reputation and long-standing involvement in meeting the financial needs of Australian enterprises were factors which led to NatWest Australia Bank obtaining a trading bank licence in 1986.
 The retail banking assets and liabilities in South Australia and Western Australia were sold to Challenge Bank (acquired by Westpac in 1995) and in Sydney, Melbourne and Brisbane to the State Bank of New South Wales (acquired by the Commonwealth Bank in 2000) for an undisclosed amount in 1993.

 Lombard Bank (Malta) was established in 1969 and divested in stages to the Maltese government from 1975 to 1988.
 Lombard North Central had been active in Malta since 1955, accepting deposits through agents.
 Banco NatWest España was formed in 1990 by acquisition of the controlling interest in Banco NatWest March.
 The Spanish operation was sold to Banco Sabadell in 1996.

 RoyWest Banking Corporation in Nassau, Bahamas was formed in 1965, to undertake mortgage and international investment banking in the British West Indies.
 Jointly owned by National Westminster Bank, the Royal Bank of Canada, the Hongkong & Shanghai Banking Corporation and Montreal Trust Company, it became NatWest International Trust when the bank increased its shareholding in 1987.
-Handelsbank in Zurich was acquired by National Westminster Bank in 1975; NatWest International Trust merged with Handelsbank NatWest to form the Coutts Group in 1990.
+Handelsbank in Zürich was acquired by National Westminster Bank in 1975; NatWest International Trust merged with Handelsbank NatWest to form the Coutts Group in 1990.

 In 1973, National Westminster Bank acquired a minority interest in the Dutch firm F. van Lanschot, Bankiers.
 From 1990, until it sold its interest in 1994, it was the majority shareholder.
 From 1973, until it was divested to Credito Emiliano in 1995, Banca Creditwest e dei Comuni Vesuviani (formerly Banca Milanese di Credito) was majority owned by Credito Italiano with National Westminster Bank as a minority shareholder.
 It had around 30 branches in Rome, Milan and Naples.